moveit/moveit.ros.org/documentation/faqs/index.markdown

 _What version of MoveIt should I use?_

   * For most developers, we recommend building the [master](https://github.com/ros-planning/moveit) branch from source.
-  * If you are a beginner, installing the Melodic LTS release from Debian is easiest and fastest.
+  * If you are a beginner, installing the Melodic LTS release from Debian is the easiest and fastest.
   * You can also use a [Docker container](https://moveit.ros.org/install/docker/) for a virtual setup.

 _Should I build from source or install the Debians?_

-  * If you are an intermediate to advanced user ready to contribute code, install from source of course!
+  * If you are an intermediate to advanced user ready to contribute code, then install from source of course!
-  * If you are a beginner, the pre-built Debians for ROS Kinetic and ROS Melodic are easiest.
+  * If you are a beginner, the pre-built Debians for ROS Kinetic and ROS Melodic are the easiest.
   * Note however that the last ROS Distro was released almost 2 years ago, so the latest features are only on the *master* branch built from source.

 _What kind of computer do I need?_

   * ROS 1.0 works best on a Linux computer, particularly Ubuntu 16.04 or 18.04.
 [Some Windows support](https://moveit.ros.org/install/) is also available.
-  * If you are running another operating system, we recommend trying dual booting, [installing on Docker](https://moveit.ros.org/install/docker/), or using a virtual machine (see [notes](https://moveit.ros.org/install/)).
+  * If you are running another operating system, we recommend to try dual booting, [installing on Docker](https://moveit.ros.org/install/docker/), or using a virtual machine (see [notes](https://moveit.ros.org/install/)).

 _Where is the source code?_